How Many People Own Bitcoin? 95 Blockchain Statistics (2022)

 How Many Users Does Ethereum (ETH) Have?

 Also known as Ether, this is the second-largest cryptocurrency by value.
-One Ethereum is worth $3,482 as of Sept.
-7, 2021.
-There are an estimated 10 million users of Ethereum and about 117.4 million Ethereum in circulation.
+One Ethereum is worth $1,066.67 as of July 2022.
+There are about 121.5 million Ethereum in circulation.

 How Many Users Does Dogecoin (DOGE) Have?

 Created in 2013 as a “lighthearted alternative” to Bitcoin, Dogecoin by design is meant to be abundant and relatively low-stakes in the crypto world.
 There are an estimated 1 million users of Dogecoin and about 132.7 billion in circulation as of July 2022.
 At the time, each Dogecoin also was worth about 6 cents.

 Which Countries Have Banned Bitcoin Users?

 Because Bitcoin has no government regulation, several countries have banned the cryptocurrency at various times or at least warned owners of Bitcoin accounts about exchanging it.
 These include: